 - Earning and establishing trust as a group

 - Uncovering past hurts to discover root wounds

 - Exploring forgiveness in relationships

 - Establishing a true purpose and mission for the future

 Psychological Theory Behind the Project

 The Quest Project was built upon the theories of psychologists Erik Erikson and Urie Bronfenbrenner.
-After studying foundational work, Dr. Lessor began to contextualize their approaches into a usable, replicable process for adolescent boys in today’s modern world.
+After studying foundational work Clayton Lessor, PhD, LPC began to contextualize their approaches into a usable, replicable process for adolescent boys in today’s modern world.